chopsticks-user/Pytorch-LSTM-DDQN/README.md

 # Pytorch-LSTM-DDQN
 Train Duel Deep Q Net using Pytorch on Gym Open AI environment.
 The model is generallized so that it can be used for any discrete-action-space environment on Gym Open AI by modifying in_features and out_features accordingly.
+Also, assuming that the number of actions is equal to out_features.

 References: